Cozy Peach Kitchen

 Ingredients

-Labeled ingredients to make hummus.
+Labeled ingredients to make black eyed pea hummus.

+Pro tip: Bloom the herbs in olive oil to enhance their flavor.
 Blooming the herbs in olive oil brings out their flavor so much more than just adding them straight to the dip.

-• Serving: I serve this dip cold but it is also delicious warmed up and served with soft pita.
+• Serving: I serve this dip cold but it is also delicious warmed up and served with pita.
 Or serve with veggies like carrots or celery.
 It also makes a delicious sandwich spread!

 • Food processor: Any food processor will work.
 This is my favorite affordable food processor.
 I have not tried this recipe in a blender because I think it may be too thick to blend well.
 I recommend attaching the scraping attachment if you have one to make the blending process easier.
-Otherwise you can use a spatula to scrape down the sides.
+Otherwise, you can use a spatula to scrape down the sides.

 Triscuit with hummus being lifted out of hummus bowl.